Made from the finest twig you can find, this percussion stick musical instrument brings a magical sound to a wild rumpus party.

 How to make a percussion stick musical instrument

 To make your percussion stick you will need a fine stick.
 You’ll need one that has a smooth handle to hold, and which splits at the top into at least two branches.
 You’ll also need some twine and some items to thread on to your instrument to make the noise.
-We’re using a thin metal craft wire which you can get from these affiliate links: Amazon.co.uk or Amazon.com.
+We’re using a thin metal craft wire which you can get from Amazon.co.uk or Amazon.com (affiliate links).

 We’re using beads, sequins and foil shapes for our stick instrument, but little bells, tubes of dried pasta, buttons or foil milk bottle tops would all be good too.
 Unlike our paper plate shakers, this instrument brings a gentle, mystical sound to the Wild Rumpus party.